Privacy Policy

 Data received: Blood chemistry panel results (50+ biomarkers)

-NutriPath (Organic Acids Test)
+NutriPath (Organic Acids Test & Cellular Energy Test)

 Data shared: Name, date of birth, contact details, and referring practitioner information